(focusing on future technology)

 and not necessarily in the economic payoff (of course

-for a few the money may be huge).
+for a few of the lucky ones the money may be huge).

 A few people get to have their cake and eat it too when